 History of Quan Thanh Temple

-According to historical records and inscriptions found on stone steles, Quan Thanh Temple was built during the reign of the Ly dynasty.
-It underwent several renovations in the years 1618, 1677, 1768, 1836, 1843, 1893, and 1941.
-The major renovation took place during the reign of King Le Hy Tong in the year Dinh Ty, under the supervision of Trinh Can, who was entrusted by Trinh Tac to oversee the casting of the bronze statue of Huyen Thien Tran Vu and the guardian deity Tran Vu.
-The artisan Vu Cong Chan was directly responsible for casting the Huyen Thien Tran Vu statue in bronze, replacing the previous wooden one.
+According to historical records and inscriptions on stone steles, the Ly dynasty built Quan Thanh Temple and later renovated it in 1618, 1677, 1768, 1836, 1843, 1893, and 1941.
+The most significant renovation occurred during King Le Hy Tong’s reign in the year Dinh Ty.
+Trinh Tac entrusted Trinh Can to supervise the casting of the bronze statues of Huyen Thien Tran Vu and the guardian deity Tran Vu.
+Artisan Vu Cong Chan directly cast the Huyen Thien Tran Vu statue in bronze, replacing the earlier wooden version.

-In 1794, during the reign of King Canh Thinh, Tây Sơn Governor Le Van Ngu had a large bronze bell cast and placed it in the main hall of the temple.
-When King Minh Mang conducted an inspection tour of the Northern Citadel, he renamed the temple to “Chan Vu Quan.”
-These three Chinese characters were carved on the roof of the three gates, but the main altar inside the Bai Duong remained dedicated to Tran Vu Quan.
+In 1794, during King Canh Thinh’s reign, Tây Sơn Governor Le Van Ngu cast a large bronze bell and placed it in the temple’s main hall.
+Later, when King Minh Mang inspected the Northern Citadel, he renamed the temple “Chan Vu Quan.”
+Artisans carved these three Chinese characters on the roof of the three gates, while the main altar inside the Bai Duong continued to honor Tran Vu Quan.

-In 1872, during the reign of King Thieu Tri, the temple received royal funds to cast a ceremonial bell, which was then hung on the statue of Tran Vu.
-In 1962, the temple was officially recognized as a national historical and cultural relic, alongside Tran Quoc Pagoda.
+In 1872, under King Thieu Tri’s reign, the royal court funded the casting of a ceremonial bell, which they hung on the statue of Tran Vu.
+In 1962, the government officially recognized the temple as a national historical and cultural relic, along with Tran Quoc Pagoda.

 Legend of Saint Tran Vu